 As a rule, a new president of SSAI is elected every two years by the general assembly.
 However, to assure continuity over longer periods, the future president elected and the past president are also part of the committee.
 The actual members are:

 Professor Carlo Chizzolini, MD, obtained his MD degree in 1979 at the School of Medicine, University of Parma, Italy, where he specialized in Allergy and Clinical Immunology in 1983.
 In the following 10 years he was involved in a research program aiming at the development of a malaria vaccine in Geneva, Gabon, equatorial Africa, and at the Centers of Disease Control and Prevention in Atlanta, GA, USA.
 Since April 1994 he is in the Division of Immunology and Allergy, Geneva University Hospital, where he cares for individuals suffering of systemic autoimmune diseases, particularly systemic lupus erythematosus, systemic vasculitis, and systemic sclerosis.
 He runs a research laboratory entitled: “Fibrosis and Inflammation” mostly involved in investigating the role of T cells and autoantibodies in inflammatory reactions leading to excessive fibrosis.
 He is the coordinator of the Swiss SLE cohort study and participates to international networks interested in autoimmune systemic disorders.
-He participates to the SSAI specialist board since 2008 and has entered the SSAI committee in 2011.
+He is president of the SSAI specialists commission FK for period 2013-1015.
+He has entered the FK in 2008 and is a member of the SSAI Committee since 2011.

 Professor Burkhard Ludewig, MD, is an Immunologist and acts currently as the head of the Medical Research Center and the Institute of Immunobiology at the Kantonsspital St. Gallen.
 My research interests are focused on the interaction of viruses with the innate and adaptive immune system and potential autoimmune sequelae resulting from viral infections.
 Furthermore, my laboratory has established translational approaches to develop novel vaccination methods and immunodiagnostic tools.
 I am affiliated with the VetSuisse faculty of the University of Zürich and hold the academic position of a Titularprofessor in the field of immunopathology.
 Further academic activities include teaching of biology students of the ETH Zürich and the University of Zürich in immunology, and supervising PhD students from the Life Science Zürich Graduate School in my laboratory.